aospapp/aosp/external/avb/README.md

 an external file via the `--output_vbmeta_image` option and one can also specify that the vbmeta struct and footer not be added to the image being operated on.

+The hashtree and FEC data in an image can be zeroed out with the following
+command:

+    $ avbtool zero_hashtree --image IMAGE

+This is useful for trading compressed image size for having to reculculate the hashtree and FEC at runtime.
+If this is done the hashtree and FEC data is set to zero except for the first eight bytes which are set to the magic `ZeRoHaSH`.
+Either the hashtree or FEC data or both may be zeroed this way so applications should check for the magic both places.
+Applications can use the magic to detect if recalculation is needed.

 To calculate the maximum size of an image that will fit in a partition of a given size after having used the `avbtool add_hash_footer` or